What Is Stage 3 Mesothelioma?

 A stage 3 diagnosis may also reveal that the cancer has spread to the nearby lymph nodes.
 Mesothelioma that spreads to more distant sites, like the collarbone or lymph nodes on the other side of the chest, is considered stage 4.

 Stage 3 mesothelioma is the second of the advanced mesothelioma stages outlined under the tumor-node-metastasis (TNM) staging system, which is the U.S. standard for measuring how far most types of cancer have progressed.

-- SEER data indicates that roughly 16% of mesothelioma cases are diagnosed during the regional stage, which roughly corresponds to stage 3.
+- Approximately 16% of mesothelioma cases are diagnosed during the regional stage, which roughly corresponds to stage 3.

-- According to the American Cancer Society, roughly 12% of pleural mesothelioma patients diagnosed during the regional stage (which includes stage 3) will live 5 years or longer.
+- About 12% of pleural mesothelioma patients diagnosed during the regional stage (which includes stage 3) will live 5 years or longer.